 Channel catfish were ubiquitous to the Missouri.
 This fish inhabited the river from its mouth to the Milk and Missouri confluence.
 Although channel catfish swam in the river south of the Platte, they were most prevalent north of the Platte.
-The Upper Missouri’s silt-laden waters, sandy bed, snags, drop-offs, holes, cutbanks, underwater debris piles, shoals, and combination of fast and slow water made excellent habitat for channel catfish.
+The Upper Missouri’s silt-laden waters, sandy bed, snags, drop-offs, holes, cutbanks, underwater debris piles, and combination of fast and slow water, made excellent habitat for channel catfish.
 Edward Harris, who in 1843 visited Fort Union near the mouth of the Yellowstone, noted the prevalence of channel catfish in the Missouri near the fort.
 He wrote, “Catfish are the only fish taken here, they are small compared to the catfish taken in the lower part of the river and in the Mississippi to its mouth….”

 Harris wasn’t the only person who noticed the large number of channel catfish in the upper river.
-John Luttig, who served at an American trading post near the Arikara villages in modern-day South Dakota, wrote on September 1, 1812, “…made a fish trap of willars, and caught 31 Cat fish….”
+John Luttig, who worked at an American trading post near the Arikara villages in modern-day South Dakota, wrote on September 1, 1812, “…made a fish trap of willars, and caught 31 Cat fish….”
 Luttig learned how to catch channel catfish in a willow trap from the Arikara, who had long experience fishing with the contraption.

 Some fish are finicky feeders, eating only a specific insect, at a specific time of the day, in a specific location.
 Catfish are not those fish.
 They don’t have a sophisticated palette.
 Rather, catfish are the riverine equivalent of a hog.
 They’ll eat nearly anything that crosses their path.

 In the nineteenth century, the Missouri River carried a tremendous amount of food.
 The river and its tributaries resembled a great system of conveyor belts, moving edibles off the land, into the water, and into the mouths of fish.
 All sorts of critters got carried downstream by the river’s currents, including crickets, mayflies, grasshoppers, frogs, crawfish, minnows, small ducks, baby geese, worms, drowned bison, and dead deer.
-Catfish fed on all of these creatures, and more.
+Catfish fed on all of those creatures, and more.